Gurpreet Kaur Bhatti

-Gurpreet Kaur Bhatti (born Watford) is a British Sikh writer who has written extensively for stage, screen and radio.
-Her play Behzti (Dishonour) was cancelled by the Birmingham Rep after protests against the play by Sikhs turned violent and alleged death threats forced Bhatti to go into hiding.
+Gurpreet Kaur Bhatti (born in Watford in 1968 or 1969) is a British writer who has written extensively for stage, screen and radio.
+Her play Behzti (Dishonour) was cancelled by the Birmingham Rep after protests against the play turned violent and alleged death threats forced Bhatti to go into hiding.

 Life

+Gurpreet Kaur Bhatti was born into a working-class Sikh Punjabi family in Watford.
+She went to Bristol University to study Chemistry but graduated with honours in Modern Languages.
+Before becoming a full-time playwright and screenwriter, she worked in a hospital laundry and a women’s refuge.
+She has also been a waitress, actor, workshop leader and a carer.

+Work

-Bhatti's first play, Behsharam (Shameless), received criticism from the Sikh community when it opened in 2001.
+Bhatti's first play, Behsharam (Shameless), broke box office records at Soho Theatre and Birmingham Rep when it opened in 2001.

 In 2005, Behzti won the Susan Smith Blackburn Prize for the best English language play written by a woman.

 In 2010, her follow-up to Behzti titled Behud (Beyond Belief) was co-produced by Soho Theatre and Coventry Belgrade and was shortlisted for the John Whiting Award.

-In 2014, Khandan (Family) opened to sell-out audiences at the Birmingham Rep and the Royal Court Theatre.
+In 2014, Khandan (Family) opened at the Birmingham Rep before transferring to the Royal Court Theatre.

 In June 2014, her first anthology of plays, Plays One (ISBN 9781783191307), was published by Oberon Books.

-She is now working on a stage commission for the National Theatre.
-Bhatti also regularly writes for The Archers, the Radio 4 drama serial.
+Bhatti's other credits include Scenes from Lost Mothers (Clean Break); Silence (Donmar Warehouse); 846 (Theatre Royal Stratford East); A Kind of People (Royal Court Downstairs); Elephant, Birmingham Rep; Dishoom, Rifco/Watford Palace Theatre, Fourteen, Watford Palace Theatre; the feature film Everywhere And Nowhere; DCI Stone, Radio 4; Londonee, Rich Mix; Dead Meat, Channel 4 and An Enemy Of The People, BBC World Service.

+She was a core writer on The Archers from 2012-19, part of the team that created the ground breaking ‘Helen and Rob’ domestic violence story.
+She has also written for EastEnders and Hollyoaks.